softvis-research/jqa-kieker-plugin/README.md

 ```
 ## Publications

-* Richard Müller and Tom Strempel: [Graph-Based Performance Analysis at System- and Application-Level](https://www.researchgate.net/publication/344609680_Graph-Based_Performance_Analysis_at_System-_and_Application-Level).
-In Proceedings of the 11th Symposium on Software Performance, Lepzig, Germany, 2020.
+* Richard Müller and Tom Strempel: [Graph-Based Performance Analysis at System- and Application-Level](https://www.researchgate.net/publication/344609680_Graph-Based_Performance_Analysis_at_System-_and_Application-Level), 11th Symposium on Software Performance, Lepzig, Germany, 2020.
-* Richard Müller and Matteo Fischer: [Graph-Based Analysis and Visualization of Software Traces](https://www.researchgate.net/publication/344608183_Graph-Based_Analysis_and_Visualization_of_Software_Traces).
-In Proceedings of the 10th Symposium on Software Performance, Würzburg, Germany, 2019.
+* Richard Müller and Matteo Fischer: [Graph-Based Analysis and Visualization of Software Traces](https://www.researchgate.net/publication/344608183_Graph-Based_Analysis_and_Visualization_of_Software_Traces), 10th Symposium on Software Performance, Würzburg, Germany, 2019.

-A full list of publications you can find on [our website](http://home.uni-leipzig.de/svis/Publications/).
+You can find a complete list of publications on [our website](http://home.uni-leipzig.de/svis/Publications/).